FabricMC/fabric-docs/versions/1.21.4/develop/blocks/blockstates.md

 ### Creating The Property {#creating-the-property}

-Firstly, you'll need to create the property itself - since this is a boolean, we'll use the `BooleanProperty.of` method.
+Firstly, you'll need to create the property itself - since this is a boolean, we'll use the `BooleanProperty.create` method.

 @[code transcludeWith=:::1](@/reference/1.21.4/src/main/java/com/example/docs/block/custom/PrismarineLampBlock.java)

-Next, we have to append the property to the blockstate manager in the `appendProperties` method.
+Next, we have to append the property to the blockstate manager in the `createBlockStateDefinition` method.
 You'll need to override the method to access the builder:

 @[code transcludeWith=:::2](@/reference/1.21.4/src/main/java/com/example/docs/block/custom/PrismarineLampBlock.java)